Amanda Foreman (historian): Other

 In addition to her work as a historian and biographer, Amanda Foreman also writes for radio, television and print media.
 Her work is spread across a broad range, and includes a meditation on the role of the historian for BBC Radio 3, a documentary series on the Georgians, 1714–1832, for BBC Radio 4, a discussion of the Anglo-American relationship for Andrew Neil's This Week on BBC One, cover interviews with Emma Watson and Keira Knightley for Vogue, profiles of Hillary Clinton and Nancy Pelosi for Porter, and a cover story on Margaret Thatcher for Newsweek in December 2011.
-Foreman herself has graced the covers of both The Sunday Times Magazine and The Lady in the UK.
+Foreman has also written for both The Sunday Times Magazine and The Lady in the UK.
 She is also a passionate advocate for freedom of speech and has written about the subject for many publications.
 In addition to freedom of speech, Foreman has campaigned on a variety of other issues, from justice for Jean McConville to gender equality.
 In 2016, Foreman received the St. George's Society of New York's Anglo-American Cultural Award, which recognizes individuals who have made significant contributions to the US-UK cultural world.
+She was also an Honorary Research Senior Fellow in the History Department at the University of Liverpool.

-In 2013, Foreman founded the House of SpeakEasy, a literary nonprofit based in New York City that brings authors and their audiences together in innovative and entertaining ways.
+In 2013, Foreman founded the House of SpeakEasy, a literary nonprofit organization based in New York City that brings authors and their audiences together in innovative and entertaining ways.
 The organization hosts a series of acclaimed literary cabarets in New York City, where writers are invited to speak informally on the evening's theme.
 Past participants include Salman Rushdie, Susan Minot, Jeff Kinney (author), Elif Şafak, and Yusef Komunyakaa.
 House of SpeakEasy also operates several community outreach programs under the umbrella name Seriously Involved.
 SpeakFreely provides free tickets to teachers and writing students to come to the shows put on by Seriously Entertaining.
 SpeakTogether works with Union Settlement in East Harlem, bringing writers together with senior high school students in Union Settlement's college readiness initiative.
 John Guare, Susan Cheever, David Gilbert (author), Michael Jan Friedman and Lemon Andersen are among the writers who have taken part in the program.

 Foreman has served as a judge on the Guardian First Book Award (1999), the Orange Prize for Fiction (2000), the National Book Award (2010), the Cheltenham Booker Prize (2011), the Dan David Prize (2012), the Pen Hessell-Tiltman Prize (2012), and the Man Booker Prize (2012).
 Most recently, she was appointed chair of the Man Booker Prize (2016).

 In 2013, Foreman began writing "Historically Speaking", a biweekly column on history and world affairs, for The Wall Street Journal.
-In 2014, she also joined Smithsonian magazine and The Sunday Times as a regular columnist.
+Historically Speaking ran for over ten years.
+Amanda has also been a columnist for the Smithsonian magazine and The Sunday Times.

-Foreman was invited by the Royal Collection to curate an exhibit about Queen Victoria at Buckingham Palace for the summer of 2019.

-She has served as a member of jury to various prizes, including the Orange Prize, the Dan-David Prize, the PEN Hessell-Tiltman Prize and the Man Booker Prize.
+Amanda is the chair of the Feminist Institute and is a trustee of the Whiting Foundation.
+She is on the board of Americans For Oxford, International Friends of the London Library, and is on the executive board for the Society of American Historians.